gr82morozr/codereview/README.md

         if (isChildValueWildcard) {
           valueMatches = true;  // Wildcard: match any value.
         } else if (isRegex) {
-          // Use the regular expression to test the current value. valueMatches = regex.test(currentValue);
+          valueMatches = regex.test(currentValue);
         } else {
           if (currentValue === childValueInput) {
             valueMatches = true;
           }
         }
-        // If both criteria match, add the node to the matching candidates. if (typeMatches && valueMatches) {
+        // If both criteria match, add the current node and its full path to matching candidates. if (typeMatches && valueMatches) {
-          matchingCandidates.push(currentNode);
+          matchingCandidates.push({ node: currentNode, path: currentPath });
         }
-        // Push all children of the current node onto the stack. for (var j = 0; j < currentNode.GetChildCount(); j++) {
+        // Push all children of the current node onto the stack with updated full path. for (var j = 0; j < currentNode.GetChildCount(); j++) {
-          stack.push(currentNode.GetChild(j));
+          var childObj = currentNode.GetChild(j);
+          // Update the path: currentPath + "/" + child's type.
+          var newPath = currentPath + "/" + childObj.GetType();
+          stack.push({ node: childObj, path: newPath });
         }
       }
     } else {
-      // Path Specification: process the ChildType input as a path (e.g., "0/*/1/ChildTypeA"). var tokens = childTypeInput.split("/");
+      // Path Specification: process the ChildType input as a path (e.g., "0/*/1/ChildTypeA").
+      // We'll use an array of candidate objects { node, path }.
-      // Start with the ParentPropertySet as the sole candidate. var candidates = [parentPS];
+      // Initialize with the ParentPropertySet as the starting candidate. var candidates = [{ node: parentPS, path: parentPS.GetType() }];
+      // Split the path into tokens.
+      var tokens = childTypeInput.split("/");
-      // Process each token in sequence.
+      // Process each token sequentially.
       for (var i = 0; i < tokens.length; i++) {
         var token = tokens[i];
         var nextCandidates = [];